 As employers strive to make environments as safe of possible for staff amid the pandemic, many companies are looking at new technology to create a healthier workspace for their colleagues.

 One of the main ways that illnesses, including coronavirus, can spread through workplaces is via airborne particles which are then directly inhaled, or can land on surfaces where they recolonise and can be transferred into a host via their hands.
 A single bacteria cell can multiply to over eight million times in an eight-hour period, which can be a huge problem with multiple colleagues touching hundreds of different surfaces a day.

 Effective cross infection control needs to be in place to ensure staff confidence and safety.
-Chemical fogging and air filtration are becoming very popular ways to kill bacteria and viruses in the air, especially in the age of Covid-19, and on surfaces in places of work, but what are the pros and cons of each?
+Chemical fogging and air filtration devices, also known as purifiers or sanitisers, are becoming very popular ways to kill bacteria and viruses in the air, especially in the age of Covid-19, and on surfaces in places of work, but what are the pros and cons of each?

 Chemical fogging (sometimes called ‘smoke-bombing’) is the act of spraying a fine coating of disinfectant chemicals across an entire room, including all of the surfaces.
 It can be used for larger areas where other types of cleaning or decontamination may not achieve full coverage or completely rid the space of bacteria and viruses.
 During the coronavirus pandemic it has become one of the main ways for many types of businesses to rid spaces of infectious particles.
 The fine mist reaches into corners and difficult to reach areas and can also penetrate porous surfaces.
 It also means surfaces do not need to be rinsed afterwards, which can be a benefit.